ryanklee/think-taink/docs/implementation_plan.md

    d.
 Design an interface for the ExperimentRunner to interpret and execute EDL specifications
    e.
 Implement a visual EDL editor for easier experiment design
    f.
 Add support for specifying Evolutionary Game Theory scenarios in EDL
+   g.
+Incorporate swarm intelligence principles into the EDL specification
+   h.
+Develop constructs for defining emergent language protocols in EDL

 4. Enhance EthicsFramework Domain Service:
    a.
 Incorporate IEEE and ACM ethical guidelines into the framework